aposteriori-sg/tutorials/courses/17 Robotics with Gearsbot/20 Basic Coding/12 Taking a Break.md

 - Click on *Simulator Tab* to see Challenge

 - Follow instructions and note down the *special Code* after doing the challenge successfully!

+## Computational Thinking Hints

+Remember some of the processes that can help you think like a robot:

+### Decomposition - Break the problem down into little bits

+You need:

+- a block to move forward
+- a block to pause

+### Abstraction

+Figure out the degrees/rotations/time needed to move forward to the first rest stop.

+Once you have that you can forget about all the numbers in that move forward block.

+### Pattern Recognition

+Note that the space between each rest stop is the same... you can probably reuse that forward block.

+The rest can be the same length of time, so also can ruse!

+### Algorithmic Thinking

+Try to write down in English what you need to do:

+- Move forward
+- Wait
+- Move forward again
+- Wait
+- Move forward again
+- Wait

+This is the plan...